Denver Child Product Liability Attorneys

 Children’s toys should never hurt them.

-When a child is harmed by an unsafe product, we spare no effort to ensure those responsible are held accountable for their actions.
+When a child is harmed by an unsafe product, our firm spares no effort to ensure those responsible are held accountable for their actions.

 It's easy to feel powerless when a product has harmed your child, especially if that product is made by a huge corporation.
 But you can take action.
 When you file a claim, not only do you help your own child, but you take a step to prevent similar harm to other children.
-If your child was harmed by a product designed for children, please call the premier trial lawyers at Leventhal & Puga, P.C., at (303) 759-9945 for a no-cost consultation.
+If your child was harmed by a product designed for children, please call the premier trial lawyers at Leventhal Puga Braley P.C. at (303) 759-9945 or toll-free at (877) 433-3906 for a no-cost consultation.

 Product liability is a field of civil law that deals with products that are manufactured and sold to people, which then turn out to be unsafe.
 It is a complicated aspect of the American legal system that allows us to hold companies responsible for the quality and safety of the items they produce.
 Few aspects of product liability are as important as child safety, since protecting children is our greatest responsibility as a society.

 Unfortunately, almost anything that you can purchase might turn out to be harmful.
-Decades of successful legal action against irresponsible manufacturers have resulted in safer products overall, and items are now clearly labeled.
-However, companies still produce items meant for children that turn out to be harmful, and it is important to hold those manufacturers accountable for what they do.
+While decades of successful legal action against irresponsible manufacturers have resulted in safer products overall, and items are now clearly labeled, companies still produce items meant for children that turn out to be harmful.
+Children are fragile, so it is important to hold those manufacturers accountable for what they do.